These are tough economic times.

 - Bankruptcy is not a cure-all.
 Often, one or both spouses will seek refuge in bankruptcy after a divorce.
 That can be useful in discharging some debt burdens.
 It’s noteworthy that bankruptcy does not alter either spouse’s responsibility for child or spousal support.

 If you are getting a divorce in Wilmington or the surrounding areas, don’t emerge from the process with no assets and a pile of debt.
 Call the Speaks Law Firm toll-free today at 877-593-4233.
-Our experienced New Hanover County divorce lawyers can help with all aspects of the process, including friendly guidance on getting a fresh financial start once you’re single again.
+Our experienced Wilmington divorce lawyers can help with all aspects of the process, including friendly guidance on getting a fresh financial start once you’re single again.